Ugaritic: Prefix conjugation

 The prefix conjugation yqtl- takes three forms: yiqtal-, yaqtil-, and yaqtul-.
-There is no simple one-on-one relation with the three qtl forms, qatal, qatil, and qatul.
-For example, the following three verbs are all of the qatal type, but have different yqtl patterns:
+The specific pattern is determined by the stem consonants.
+Therefore, there is no simple one-on-one relation with the three qtl vowel patterns, qatal, qatil, and qatul, because the qtl vowel pattern depends not on the consonant pattern, but on a verb's meaning (active or stative).

+For example, the following three verbs all have a qtl of the qatal type, but their yqtl patterns differ: